 You will then get a Pup Report emailed to you sharing your puppy’s experience during the session; likes, dislikes, and what we can do to help the process!

 While it is important to frequent visits to me, it is even more important to conduct frequent short sessions at home leading up to your Puppy’s 1st Groom, and thereafter:

 Touch your new puppy’s feet and rub your fingers between it’s toes a couple times a day.
 This will make nail clipping easier.
 I promise, in the long run, your groomer, your vet, and your pup will love you for this.
 It is a natural instinct for dogs to pull their feet back when being touched.
 This is a great idea to start when very young.
-Many pets are fine during grooming, and then only stress out during the nail trimming process.
-This can be avoided by your taking the time to help train them to enjoy it.
+For many pups, the nail trimming aspect of grooming is their least favorite.
+This can ease that by taking the time to help condition them at home.

 Show your puppy his brush & comb.
-Let them sniff and play with it a few seconds.
+Let them sniff and check it out.
+Do not let him play with it, as you do not want your puppy confusing the brush with a toy.
+That could make brush time more difficult.
 Brush it’s coat a few times, then reward your puppy with a small treat and verbal praise.
 Do the same with the comb.
 Each day increase the number of brush and comb strokes.
-After the first week, you should be able to do the brushing AND combing in a short period of time.
+If you stick to this repetitive and rewarding process, after the first week or so, you should be able to brush and comb successfully.
 This is crucial, as it not only makes grooming a smoother process, but also is a preventative to matted coats.
 Brush!
 Brush!
 Brush!

 Play with your puppies ears, by touching them on the inside & outside.
 Not only will this help your pup get used to and enjoy ear cleaning, but they get a little message while doing so!
 Did you know that ears have so many nerves that rubbing them releases endorphins that make your dog feel great?!